jpbecotte/bridge-agreements/conventions/ogust.md

 # Ogust

-Partner preempts but you havea good hand?
+Partner preempts but you have a good hand?
 Ogust is there to help!

 ### How to use